GraphFM: Graph Factorization Machines for Feature Interaction Modeling: Graph Factorization Machine

 \subsection{Model Overview}

-The overview of GraphFM is shown in Figure~\ref{fig:framework}.
+An overview of GraphFM is shown in Fig.~\ref{fig:framework}.
 Each input instance (multi-field feature) is represented as a graph where the nodes are feature fields, and the edges are interactions~\cite{li2019fi,su2020detecting}.
-Note that we will use nodes and features, edges and interactions interchangeably in this paper.
+Note that we use nodes and features, edges, and interactions interchangeably in this paper.
 GraphFM updates feature representations layer by layer.
-The feature embeddings described in Section~\ref{sect:emb} is taken as the initial feature embeddings of GraphFM, i.e., $\textbf{e}^{(1)}_{i}=\textbf{e}_{i}$, where $\mathbf{e}^{(k)}_{i}$ stands for the updated feature embeddings at $k$-th layer.
+The feature embeddings described in Section~\ref{sect:emb} are taken as the initial feature embeddings of GraphFM, i.e., $\textbf{e}^{(1)}_{i}=\textbf{e}_{i}$, where $\mathbf{e}^{(k)}_{i}$ represents the updated feature embeddings at the $k$-th layer.
 Since no edge information is given, we need to select the edges (beneficial interactions) by the interaction selection component first.
-Then we aggregate these selected feature interactions to update feature embeddings in the neighborhood aggregation component.
-Within each $k$-th layer, we are able to select and model only the beneficial $k$-th order feature interactions, and encode these factorized interactions into feature representations.
-Finally, these learnt feature embeddings encoded interactions of order up to $K$ are concatenated to make the final prediction.
+Then, we aggregate these selected feature interactions to update the feature embeddings in the neighborhood aggregation component.
+Within each $k$-th layer, we are able to select and model only the beneficial $k$-th order feature interactions and encode these factorized interactions into feature representations.
+Finally, these learned feature embedding encoded interactions of order up to $K$ are concatenated to make the final prediction.

-There are mainly two components in each layer of GraphFM.
+There are two main components in each layer of GraphFM.
 Next, we will introduce them in detail.
-As we focus on describing the detailed mechanism at each single layer, we omit the layer index $k$ if not necessary.
+As we focus on describing the detailed mechanism at every single layer, we omit the layer index $k$ if not necessary.